 In this webinar, Harwood’s Vice President for Promise and Impact, Damien Conners, will highlight the resources and capacity-building opportunities Harwood can offer Indiana community foundations as they seek to more deeply understand, and play a role in responding to, the shared challenges and opportunities of their communities.
 Our partners such as United Way Worldwide, Tallahatchie River Foundation, and individual communities are using our approach to develop innovative programs, forge boundary-spanning partnerships, and shift their cultures and organizations to be more Turned Outward - where the community is the reference point for making decisions.
 These changes lead to greater relevance, impact, increased funding and improved investment strategies.

-This page contains consultant bios for Indiana community foundations related to GIFT VII.
+This page contains GIFT Phase VII information for Indiana community foundations.

 Effective storytelling can warm hearts, shift moods, and inspire action-but crafting your story can be a daunting task!
 In this webinar, hear from community foundations who have gone beyond basic communications to transform their messaging through storytelling.